-Having considered the relevant recommendations of the Subsidiary Body for Scientific and Technological Advice and the Subsidiary Body for Implementation, 6
+Having considered the relevant recommendations of the Subsidiary Body for Scientific and Technological Advice and the Subsidiary Body for Implementation,1

+Recalling further its decision 5/CP.6, containing the Bonn Agreements on the implementation of the Buenos Aires Plan of Action,

-- 1. Adopts the framework for capacity-building activities in countries with economies in transition contained in the annex below: - 2.
-Decides to give immediate effect to this framework, in order to assist Parties with economies in transition to implement the Convention; - 3.
-Notes that many areas for capacity-building identified under the Convention are also relevant to the preparation of Parties with economies in transition for participation in the Kyoto Protocol when it enters into force; - 4.
-Decides to review the effectiveness of the implementation of the framework at regular intervals; - 5.
-Invites Parties included in Annex II to the Convention (Annex II Parties) and Parties with economies in transition to provide information to enable the Conference of the Parties and the subsidiary bodies to monitor progress in the implementation of this framework, consistent with guidelines for the preparation of national communications; - 6.
-Urges Annex II Parties, through multilateral agencies, including through the Global Environment Facility within its mandate, and bilateral agencies and the private sector, as appropriate, to make available financial and technical support for the implementation of this framework for capacity-building, including assistance for the development of national action plans of Parties with economies in transition consistent with their priorities; - 7.
-Further urges multilateral and bilateral agencies to coordinate their activities in support of the implementation of this framework for capacity-building;
+1. Adopts the framework for capacity-building activities in countries with economies in transition contained in the annex below;

+2. Decides to give immediate effect to this framework, in order to assist Parties with economies in transition to implement the Convention;

+3. Notes that many areas for capacity building identified under the Convention are also relevant to the preparation of Parties with economies in transition for participation in the Kyoto Protocol when it enters into force;

+4. Decides to review the effectiveness of the implementation of the framework at regular intervals;

+5. Invites Parties included in Annex II to the Convention (Annex II Parties) and Parties with economies in transition to provide information to enable the Conference of the Parties and the subsidiary bodies to monitor progress in the implementation of this framework, consistent with guidelines for the preparation of national communications;

+6. Urges Annex II Parties, through multilateral agencies, including through the Global Environment Facility within its mandate, and bilateral agencies and the private sector, as appropriate, to make available financial and technical support for the implementation of this framework for capacity building, including assistance for the development of national action plans of Parties with economies in transition consistent with their priorities;

-This text was given limited distribution at the second part of the sixth session under the symbol FCCC/CP/2001/L.3.
+7. Further urges multilateral and bilateral agencies to coordinate their activities in support of the implementation of this framework for capacity building;

-6 See FCCC/SBSTA/2000/10 and FCCC/SBI/2000/10.
+1 FCCC/SBSTA/2000/10 and FCCC/SBI/2000/10.

-- 8. Recommends that the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol at its first session, adopt a decision endorsing a framework for capacity-building under the Convention that parallels the framework contained in the annex below, with additional reference to priority areas for capacity-building relating to implementation of the Kyoto Protocol; - 9.
-Requests the secretariat, consistent with Article 8 of the Convention: - (a) To cooperate with multilateral and bilateral institutions to facilitate the implementation of this framework; - (b) To collect, process, compile and disseminate the information needed by the Conference of the Parties and the subsidiary bodies to monitor progress in the implementation of this framework.
+8. Recommends that the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol, at its first session, adopt a decision endorsing a framework for capacity building under the Convention that parallels the framework contained in the annex below, with additional reference to priority areas for capacity building relating to implementation of the Kyoto Protocol;

+9. Requests the secretariat, consistent with Article 8 of the Convention:

+(a) To cooperate with multilateral and bilateral institutions to facilitate the implementation of this framework;

+(b) To collect, process, compile and disseminate the information needed by the Conference of the Parties and the subsidiary bodies to monitor progress in the implementation of this framework.